The Church of Santa Maria Novella & Museum

 Inside, the church is vast and looks even longer than it is thanks to the clever coloring of the central arches.
 The layout is supposed to be work of Brunelleschi, the same architect of the Duomo's cupola.

 From the very beginning, great works of art were conceived for the church by masters such as Masaccio, Giotto, Filippino Lippi, Duccio di Buoninsegna and Ghirlandaio, just to name a few.
 While some are conserved at the Uffizi today (in particular, Duccio di Boninsegna's Enthroned Madonna and Child), you need to visit the church to see many of these magnificent works of art by some of the greatest artists of our times.
+Let's start with some of the most important.

 The Trinità, or Trinity, by Masaccio is on the far wall right in front of you as you enter the church through the side door.
 The Trinità (1424-25) is one of the earliest paintings to demonstrate mastery of perspective.
 Also notice that the Virgin Mary is not portrayed as a young girl as in so many other paintings; here, she is older and is clearly a mother.